yurimjeon1892/hydeout/_posts/2020-06-01-project-lidar-object-detection.md

 <br>

-LiDAR sensors are resilient to light and weather variations, accurately measuring positions, which is vital for object detection algorithms to provide precise distance information about surrounding objects.
-Thus, the use of lidar sensors is essential for autonomous driving.
+Lidar sensors are essential for autonomous driving, as they are resilient to light and weather changes and provide accurate location information.
 This project focuses on developing a deep learning-based object detection algorithm using LiDAR for autonomous vehicles driving in urban environments.

-As the project lead, I participated in the entire project, from designing the deep learning model to implementing the source code for execution in a ROS environment.
+As the project lead, I was involved in the entire project, from designing the deep learning model to implementing the source code for execution in a ROS environment.

 Project objectives:
 * The final development outcome should be provided in the form of executable source code for the ROS environment.